Dedollarisation: Emergence of other nations as power centres

-Dedollarisation with new alternatives to SWIFT
+Dedollarisation in international payments networks

 The United States Department of the Treasury exercises considerable oversight over the SWIFT financial transfers network, and consequently has a huge sway on the global financial transactions systems, with the ability to impose economic sanctions on foreign entities and individuals.
 Many entities, such as BRICS, are working on creating an alternative to the SWIFT for a more balanced world.
 Their alternatives are: